Erythema nodosum: Treatment

-Erythema nodosum is self-limiting and usually resolves itself within 3–6 weeks.
+Erythema nodosum is self-limiting and usually resolves within 3–6 weeks.
 A recurring form does exist, and in children, it is attributed to repeated infections with streptococcus.
 Treatment should focus on the underlying cause.
 Symptoms can be treated with bed rest, leg elevation, compressive bandages, wet dressings, and nonsteroidal anti-inflammatory agents (NSAIDs).
 NSAIDs are usually more effective at the onset of EN versus with chronic disease.

 Potassium iodide can be used for persistent lesions whose cause remains unknown.
 Corticosteroids and colchicine can be used in severe refractory cases.
 Thalidomide has been used successfully in the treatment of Erythema nodosum leprosum, and it was approved by the U.S. FDA for this use in July 1998.
 According to a 2009 meta-analysis, there is some evidence of benefit for both thalidomide and clofazimine in the treatment of erythema nodosum leprosum.

 Epidemiology

 Erythema nodosum is the most common form of panniculitis.
 It is most common in the ages of 20–30, and affects women 3–6 times more than men.